 - Oneida County residents only: Certificate of Residence is NOT required if the student is a permanently domiciled legal resident of Oneida County for a minimum of six months AND New York State for 12 months prior to the start of classes.
-MVCC may request documentation before granting New York State and/or Oneida County residency. - New York State residents from outside of Oneida County: Students are required to provide a Certificate of Residence form ANNUALLY from their home county Treasurer's Office prior to the start of classes, but not earlier than 60 days preceding the start of classes, to avoid double tuition charges.
+MVCC may request documentation before granting New York State and/or Oneida County residency. - New York State residents from outside of Oneida County: Students are required to provide a Certificate of Residence form ANNUALLY from their home county Treasurer's Office prior to scheduling classes, but no later than 30 days from the start of the term to avoid additional tuition charges.
 Applications for Certificate of Residence can be downloaded from the Business Office webpage to complete and bring to your home county Treasurer's Office.
+Once the student receives the completed form from the Treasurer it can be brought to the Business Office or emailed to studentaccounts@mvcc.edu.